MetNetComp/DeepGDel/README.md

 The plot below shows the Precision-Recall curves for the DeepGDel model evaluated on three genome-scale metabolic models (*e_coli_core*, *iMM904*, and *iML1515*).

-The dark blue curve shows how precision changes with increasing recall, as predicted by DeepGDel.
+- **Dark blue curve:** shows how precision changes with increasing recall, as predicted by DeepGDel.
-A horizontal gray dashed line indicates the minimal precision, which equals the positive class ratio in each metabolic model dataset.
+- **Gray horizontal dashed line:** indicates the minimal precision, which equals the positive class ratio in each metabolic model dataset.

 | Precision-Recall Curve |
 |:-------------------------------:|